We have information you must know before you buy the Sequoia.

 With a body longer and wider than that of the Chevy Tahoe, the Sequoia boasts a large cabin.
 The interior is conspicuously wide and it offers more legroom and shoulder room than that of the Tahoe or the previous-generation Sequoia.

 The dash is simple and focused, with two central gauges, speedometer and tachometer, flanked by fuel, temperature and voltage gauges.
 Bright rings accent the instrumentation.

 A very large rectangular shifter dominates the metallic center strip area, and behind it is a wide central console designed to hold 12 CDs or four DVD cases.
-Our test unit had an agreeable Sand Beige interior.
-Gray is another standard color, and a new interior design scheme, Red Rock/Black is only available with the Platinum grade.
+We liked the Sand Beige interior on our test vehicle.
+Graphite is the other standard color.
+A two-tone scheme called Red Rock/Black is only available with the Platinum grade.

 The four-spoke steering wheel contains controls for AC, Bluetooth-capable phones and audio functions.
 The steering column tilts and telescopes; our test unit had a powered memory feature.

 Switches and dials are used to control windows and HVAC system.
 The HVAC system is designed to define and maintain three different climate zones, two in the front, and one in the back.
 We think Toyota does a good job when it comes to switch feel and operational consistency when it comes to dials and other touch points.

 Two overhead compartments are suitable for sunglasses, and the control strip has sunroof controls.
 An electrochromic rear view mirror is standard except on SR5, and the mirror contains built-in garage door opener buttons operating on three different frequencies.